klepsydra-technologies/kpsr-tutorial/README.md

 Public tutorial for using Klepsydra API.
 It consists of three chapters:

 * [Chapter 1](./tutorials/chapter1.md) covers the core API of Klepsydra.
+  * [Annex A](./tutorials/chapter1_annexA.md) covers how to pass a function as a parameter, paying special attention to different lambda function approaches.
 * [Chapter 2](./tutorials/chapter2.md) covers the ROS and DDS connection API.
 * [Chapter 3](./tutorials/chapter3.md) cover the code generator tool.
 It shows how to create a small application and build up to integrate with middlewares like ROS, ZMQ or DDS.